 How to Return Lava Rocks to the Islands of Hawai'i

-There’s no scientific proof that taking lava rocks back to Kansas will cause you to fall and break your leg, or that the next tornado will carry your house away, but people get spooked when they start to link something bad with the fact that they took something they knew they probably shouldn’t have.
+There’s no scientific proof that taking lava rocks back to Kansas will cause you to fall and break your leg.
+Or that a lava rock on your living room shelf means that the next tornado will carry your house away.
+But people get spooked when they start to link something bad with the fact that they took something they knew they probably shouldn’t have.

 No one knows the origins of this ‘bad luck’ legend.
 Some people say that the rangers at Hawai'i Volcanoes National Park started this legend decades ago to stop people from picking up lava rocks and carrying them away.
 The rangers, of course, deny this.

 Others attribute the legend to the fact that Native Hawaiians’ indigenous religion worships Pele, goddess of the volcanoes, who is said to have traveled from the South Pacific to take part in the creation of the island chain.
 Believers say that Pele makes her home at Kilauea Volcano on the Big Island of Hawai'i where volcano eruptions have been almost non-stop since 1983.
 Pele, known for her fiery and unforgiving temper, would be righteously indignant if anyone took a piece of her body (lava rock) away from her island home.
 And so, naturally, she would curse any person who did so.
 Or so the story goes…

 After a Hawaiian vacation some people find themselves with a string of bad luck and a lava rock in their suitcase that they want to send back.
 Our family used to own a visitor garden on the Big Island of Hawai'i, and we’d get letters and packages all the time with lava rocks in them and written apologies asking us to place the rock back ‘where it belongs’.
 We would dutifully place the rock back onto the fertile island soil with a little prayer for the sender’s health and happiness.